 This means that when you’re in a hazardous situation you have confidence in the knowledge and skills of your colleagues.
 You can do our job safely because they’re doing theirs and you’re pulling together professionally and personally.
 You trust each other and have a shared goal.

 When we’re involved in hazardous or intensely distressing experiences the priority for our brain and body is our survival.
-The reason we do so much preparation and training is to help us channel these instinctive responses and carry out our professional duties.
+The reason we do so much preparation and training is to help us channel these instinctive responses and carry out our responder role.

 The memory and meaning-making parts of our brain work differently when we’re in danger and so when the threat has passed, there’s a lot of catching up work to be done.
 We think about what happened and maybe dream about it as our brain processes the experience, taking any learning from it, before filing it away in our memory.